Ihtishammehmood/SQL-server/Query in sql.md

 ## How has net worth changed over the years?

-To answer this question the folliwng query has been used:
+To answer this question the following query has been used:

 ``````sql
 select top 5